BedaVischer/The-Consequences-of-Ideas-being-harder-to-find/README.txt

   downloaded at no cost; download scripts and retrieval dates are provided.
 - No restricted-access Census microdata are used; all dynamism measures come from published BDS tabulations.
-- Polymarket data depend on retrieval date and applied liquidity filters; the exact API queries, filter thresholds, and retrieval timestamps are logged in the corresponding code.

 ================================================================================